jonimake/CelestialSphere/README.md

 A plugin for creating a realistically rotating celestial sphere with stars around the game world in Unreal Engine 4.

-[Sky with 50000 stars](https://i.imgur.com/tHCJbjt.png) of stars in action along with their [geometry](https://i.imgur.com/Jyl6reP.png).
+[Sky with 50000 stars](https://i.imgur.com/tHCJbjt.png) along with a wireframe view of the
+[geometry](https://i.imgur.com/Jyl6reP.png).

 Obviously you don't need to have that many stars if you're aiming